 Then she talked about the family.
 Uncle Tommy and Uncle Kayo were “young”, I ask ” In their teens?”when mom lived there in the house.

-Grandma Prosper was the oldest and married living in her mother’s house with Jeanette (my mom).
+Grandma Prosper was the oldest and married living in her mother’s house with Jeannette (my mom)as a baby.

 Mom than tells me that “they ran way to Detroit to get married with an old car.
 There was work there (in Detroit).